kezoponk/robustcart.php/README.md

 <br><br>

 ### Retreiving and removing items
-Can be done with a POST request containing a element with the name=rfc (Remove-from-cart) and value=cart_index of item to remove
+Can be done with a POST request containing a element with name=rfc (Remove-from-cart) and value=cart_index of item to remove
 ```php
 foreach($_SESSION["shopping_cart"] as $keys => $values)
 {